THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • He was responsible for the Holocaust.

-• Hitler may have been influential, but he used his influence to poison the minds of those unlucky enough to fall under his spell.
+• Hitler may have been influential, but he used his influence to poison the minds of those unlucky to fall under his spell.

 2. Joseph Stalin